jenerous/tmux-config/README.md

 | alt + ctrl + right |        next window |
 | ctrl + arrow | switch pane in direction |

-Mouse mode is enabled which means, you can click panes or window tabs to focus them.
+Mouse mode is enabled which means you can click panes or window tabs to focus them.

 ## Identify Current Host
 I'm working on lot's of different machines.
 As I use this tmux config on all of it normally I get confused sometimes which one it is.